 There’s also the issue of her support of director Woody Allen, who she worked with on the films Vicky Cristina Barcelona, Match Point, and Scoop.
 Johansson has supported Allen amid allegations of sexual abuse from his daughter Dylan Farrow, which he has continuously denied.
 “Just because I believe my friend does not mean that I don’t support women, believe women,” she told Vanity Fair.
 “I think you have to take it on a case-by-case basis.
 You can’t have this blanket statement — I don’t believe that.
 But that’s my personal belief.
 That’s how I feel.”

 In the Gentlewoman interview, Johansson made clear that while she has shared her opinions, she wants the focus to be on her acting, because that’s the job she chose to do.
 “I don’t think actors have obligations to have a public role in society.
 Some people want to, but the idea that you’re obligated to because you’re in the public eye is unfair,” she said.
-“Whatever my political views are, all that stuff, I feel most successful when people can sit in a theater or at home and disappear into a story or a performance and see pieces of themselves, or are able to connect with themselves through this experience of watching this performance or story or interaction between actors or whatever it is.
+“Whatever my political views are, all that stuff, I feel most successful when people can sit in a theatre or at home and disappear into a story or a performance and see pieces of themselves, or are able to connect with themselves through this experience of watching this performance or story or interaction between actors or whatever it is.
 And they’re affected by it and they’re thinking about it, and they feel something.
 You know?
 They have an emotional reaction to it — good, bad, uncomfortable, validating, whatever.
 That’s my job.
 The other stuff is not my job.”